spyshiv/frontend-challenge/README.md

   - Add the weight of all trends
   - Calculat percentage contribution for each trend

+##### 4. Show piechart
-  - Display this percentage contribution of all the trends in a piechart
+  Display this percentage contribution of all the trends in a piechart as shown in image.on hover highlight that part of the chart.